Saruniks/my-data-project-iac/README.md

-# AWS CDK Rust Bindings Playground
+# AWS CDK Rust Playground

-This project serves as a playground for testing the initial AWS CDK library Rust bindings.
+This project serves as a playground for testing the initial version of AWS CDK Rust.

 ## Project Overview

-This infrastructure-as-code (IaC) project deploys a simple full-stack AWS application using the generated Rust bindings for AWS CDK.
+Infrastructure-as-code (IaC) project for a simple full-stack AWS application using the generated Rust bindings for AWS CDK.
 The components include:

 - **Frontend**: AWS Amplify hosting for a web application from a GitHub repository
 - **Backend**: AWS Lambda function
-- **Database**: Amazon DSQL database
+- **Database**: Amazon Aurora DSQL database
 - **Networking**: CloudFront distribution serving as a reverse proxy

 ## Current State